 Summary:

-The Central Regional School District in New Jersey serves students from two schools: Central Regional High School and Central Regional Middle School.
-While both schools have relatively average performance metrics compared to state-level data, they face challenges in providing high-quality education across the district.
+The Central Regional School District in New Jersey operates two schools: Central Regional High School and Central Regional Middle School.
+Based on the available data, neither school appears to be a standout performer, as both are ranked below average compared to other schools in the state.

 Thank you for your feedback!